theodorehanville/ML-Breast-cancer-prediction-model/README.md

-# ML-Breast-cancer-prediction-model
+### ML-Breast-cancer-prediction-model
 A Breast cancer prediction Machine Learning Model using KNN algorithm (python)

-# Description od Data used
+Description od Data used:

 This breast cancer database was obtained from the university of wiscousin Hospitals, Madison from DR. William H It contains information on wether a tumor is malignant or not, given a set of attributes.
 Title: Wiscousin Breast Cancer Database (January 8, 1991).